Information Transmission

 This is a method whereby the sender (informant) meets with the receiver (recipient) face-to-face to pass information across.

 Drum beating is another way of transmitting information from the sender to the receiver.
-Drums are used to informing the Villagers of certain invents such as hunting, farming, death announcements etc. Every event has its unique tune that the villagers can understand.
+Drums are used to inform villagers of certain events such as hunting, farming, death announcements, etc. Every event has its unique tune that the villagers can understand.

-This method is used to pass information by bush burning to alert the people in the environment of the incoming danger.
+This method uses smoke from bush burning to alert people in the environment of incoming danger.

 Information could be sent from one village to another with the use of representation.
-E.g. tying a cutlass with a red cloth will inform the receiver that something bad is coming if proper attention is not taken.
+For example, tying a cutlass with a red cloth would inform the receiver that something bad is coming if proper attention is not taken.

 Information is transmitted by the town crier by shouting the information repeatedly around the town.

-The diagram will be drawn on the walls or the backs of trees.
-The messages are always understood by the person it was made for.
+Diagrams would be drawn on walls or the backs of trees.
+The messages were always understood by the person they were intended for.

 Advantages of Ancient Methods of Transmitting Information

-iii.
-Secure: They are less likely to be intercepted or hacked.
+• Secure: They are less likely to be intercepted or hacked (in the traditional sense).

-iv.
-Flexible: It can be used in areas with no infrastructure.
+• Flexible: They can be used in areas with no infrastructure.

 Disadvantages of Ancient Methods of Transmitting Information

-ii.
-They cannot be used to transmit information over long distances.
+• They cannot be used to transmit information over very long distances effectively.

-iii.
-These methods are more prone to errors than modern methods, as they rely on human interpretation.
+• These methods are more prone to errors than modern methods, as they rely heavily on human interpretation.

 Modern Methods of Transmitting Information

-With the development in technology, it is now possible to pass information straight to the audience.
-Ancient means of communication have been replaced by more efficient modern ones.
+With the development of technology, it is now possible to pass information straight to a wider audience.
+Ancient means of communication have largely been replaced by more efficient modern ones.
 Modern means of transmitting information include:

 Instead of making marks or using objects to communicate, in modern times, information can be transmitted by writing, which is done either by hand or by using machines such as computers or typewriters.

 Printed materials are just like typewritten ones.
-Printing allows the mass production of informative materials that could be spread far and wide e.g. production of invitation cards, handbills newspapers etc.
+Printing allows the mass production of informative materials that can be spread far and wide, e.g., the production of invitation cards, handbills, newspapers, etc.

-Voice information is broadcast to a group of people in a geographical location at the same time within a few minutes.
+Voice information is broadcast to a group of people in a geographical location at the same time, often within a few minutes.

-This is used to broadcast information in form of both voice and pictures to people in a different locations.
+This is used to broadcast information in the form of both voice and pictures to people in different locations.

-This means international network, information, in this case, is globally broadcast to the whole world for those that have an interest in updating themselves.
+This means international network.
+Information, in this case, is globally broadcast to the whole world for those who have an interest in updating themselves.

-This transmit text and graphic messages from one location to the other, it might be within the country or outside the country with the use of a series of numbers called fax number.
+This transmits text and graphic messages from one location to another, either within the country or outside, using a series of numbers called a fax number.

-A satellite is an object which has been placed into orbit by human endeavour in other to improve sending radio, telephone and internet signals to any part of the world.
+A satellite is an object which has been placed into orbit by human endeavor in order to improve sending radio, telephone, and internet signals to any part of the world.
 Such objects are sometimes called artificial satellites to distinguish them from natural satellites such as the moon.

 GSM means Global System for Mobile Communication.
 We use this to send and receive phone calls.
 One benefit of a GSM phone is the addition of a SIM card or Subscriber Identification Module.

-iv.
-Information can be transmitted in many ways
+• Information can be transmitted in many ways (multimedia).

 Means of Information Transmission

-i.
-Electronic Means of Information Transmission: As the name implies, it relies on electrical signals to convey information.
+As the name implies, this relies on electrical signals to convey information.

 Examples of Electronic Means of Transmitting Information